-The country’s longstanding appeal, stable economy and ever growing tourism industry combine to inspire confidence in Italy’s property market.
+The countries longstanding appeal, stable economy and ever growing tourism industry combine to inspire confidence in Italy's property market.

 Italy's Stable Government and European Union Standing Inspire Confidence in Investors in Italian Real Estate

-Although Italy is noted for its very colourful political climate, the government on the whole is quite stable.
+Although Italy is noted for its very colorful political climate, the government on the whole is quite stable.
 The republic has been in place for decades.
-As a founding member of the European Union and one of the world’s oldest cultures, Italy does command respect on the international level.
+As a founding member of the European Union and one of the worlds oldest cultures, Italy does command respect on the international level.
 Relations between the UK and Italy are quite strong.
-In fact, an estimated 5 million Brits make Italy their holidaymaking destination on an annual basis.
+In fact, an estimated 5 million Brits make Italy their holiday making destination on an annual basis.
 About 100,000 expats are reported to be living here, as well.
-This overall stability and status of Italy makes it a favourable climate for investors.
+This overall stability and status of Italy makes it a favorable climate for investors.

 The Italian Property Market is Very Appealing to Investors who Seek Sustainable Areas